tydus101/rust_stooge_sort/README.md

 	return v; // [1, 3, 4, 5]
 }
 ```
-To my knowledge, I am the first person to take up this task in Rust.
+I wrote stooge in order to learn Rust.
+To my knowledge, I am the first person to take up this task in the language.
 Clearly we are treading historic ground here.